-Mobile technology has transformed our lives in a way that could not have been predicted 20 years ago, and the potential for future developments in mobile phones even over the next 5 years is huge.
+Mobile technology has transformed our lives in a way that couldn't have been predicted 20 years ago.
+However, the potential for even more jaw-dropping developments in mobile phones over the next five years is huge.

-Future mobile phones are being touted as the ultimate multifunctional devices.
-Some experts predict that the mobiles of the future will become remote controls for our whole lives, whereas others forecast that in the future mobile phones will literally run our lives for us.
+Some experts predict that the mobiles of the future will become remote controls for our whole lives, while others forecast that in the future mobile phones will literally run our lives for us.

-One thing is for certain, the technology involved in mobile phones and mobile communications has developed so rapidly over the last few years that the possibilities for the future seem limitless.
+One thing is for certain, the technology involved in mobile phones and mobile networks has developed so rapidly over the last few years that it's going to be an exciting ride.

 Compare the latest mobile phones